nashsclay/StrongHands-Masternode/README.md

 If it says, Masternode Successfully Started then congrats you are done!

-NOTE: If you have troublestarting your masternode in the wallet itself (not on the VPS) run this command in the debug console.
+NOTE: If you have trouble starting your masternode in the wallet itself (not on the VPS) run this command in the debug console.

 `masternode start-missing (passphrase)`